About the University

 We will continue to promote economic and workforce development to keep the majority of

-Towson graduates working in Maryland.
+TU graduates working in Maryland.

 Continue to be a leader in workforce development in Maryland.

 - Identify workforce trends and adapt programs, certificate and non-credit offerings to meet demands.